This page was last updated: 15th November 2024

 The most decorated man to have serviced with the 4th CMR was Major Richard William Stayner, who throughout his collective WW1 military service was recipient of five awards: the C.B.E., the DSO, the MC (was Mentioned in Despatches), the Japanese Order of the Sacred Treasure, and the Czechoslovakian War Cross.

 The highest order, and the most prestigious of military honours was the VC.
-4th CMR's Pte Thomas "Tommy" Holmes, and Lt Graham Lyall (whilst serving with the 102nd Battalion after transfer from the 4th CMR) were both hailed recipients of this medal for deserving acts of bravery whilst under extreme fire.
+4th CMR's Pte Thomas "Tommy" Holmes, and Lt Graham Lyall (the latter whilst serving with the 102nd Battalion after transfer from the 4th CMR) were both hailed recipients of this medal for deserving acts of bravery whilst under extreme fire.

-Please see the Medals page for details on many of the 4th CMR's medals.
+Please see the Medals page for specific details on many of the 4th CMR's medals.

 A final word